 Healthy start vouchers

-If you are pregnant or have a child under four years old you could get Healthy Start vouchers to help buy some basic foods.
+If you are pregnant or have a child under four years old you may be eligible to get Healthy Start vouchers to help buy some basic foods.

 How to apply